JustinPerlman/SpotifyPlaylistSync/README.md

 Security & git
 - OAuth tokens are cached in a small JSON cache file.
 The repo `.gitignore` excludes `.cache` and `.cache_spotify` by default — do not commit these files.

 If you want, the Spotify checker can be made to use a home-directory cache (e.g., `~/.spotify_token_cache`) instead of a repo-local file.
-Ask me to switch that for you.